 The Qualifying Examination must take place no later than the semester following the completion of all required coursework (52 units) and all other requirements, including language requirements, apart from the dissertation itself (and 8 units of dissertation writing, AHIS 794abcd).
 For students entering without transfer credit, the Examination is expected to take place during the Spring semester of the third year.
-In order to schedule the Qualifying Exam students must have their preliminary bibliographies approved by their guidance committees.
+In order to schedule the Qualifying Exam, students must have their preliminary bibliographies approved by their guidance committees.
 It is recommended that students begin to schedule the exam at least one month before the anticipated date.
 Oral exams will be held during the week after classes end.
+Deviation from this schedule requires a formal request (via email) to the DGS and Administrative staff, with the alternate date indicated.
+A third semester of exam preparation (GRSC 800z) requires a petition to the Graduate School.